Close Icon

 Views of Snowdonia National Park from the summit of Glyder Fawr

-Glyder Fawr, translating to “Big Mound” is the highest peak in the Glyderau Range and the fifth highest mountain in Snowdonia.
+Glyder Fawr, translating to “Big Mound” is the highest peak in the Glyderau Range and the fifth highest of all the Snowdonia mountains.
 Characterised by a series of tors formed during the Ice Age, the summit of Glyder Fawr provides impressive views.

 The rocky mountaintop can be challenging in places, but the views are exceptional.
 With stunning scenes across the Ogwen Valley, the Cerneddau Range and of the iconic Snowdon Horseshoe.